HomeArticlesHow ToHow to Calculate ROI

 Common Mistakes to Avoid

-Using sale price as the cost basis.
-ROI denominator is what you paid in, not what you received.
-Confusing the two produces a meaningless number.
+Using sale price as the cost basis trips people up first.
+The ROI denominator is what you paid in, not what you received, and confusing the two produces a meaningless number.

-Ignoring partial-year periods.
-A holding period of 18 months is 1.5 years, not 1 year.
-Using the wrong n in the annualised formula understates returns for sub-year periods and overstates them for periods like 13 months.
+Ignoring partial-year periods causes similar damage.
+A holding period of 18 months is 1.5 years, not 1 year, and using the wrong n in the annualised formula understates returns for sub-year periods while overstating them for periods like 13 months.

-Omitting income received.
-Dividends, rent, and interest are returns on your investment.
-Excluding them understates ROI — sometimes significantly for income-generating assets held over several years.
+Omitting income received understates the picture further.
+Dividends, rent, and interest are returns on your investment, and excluding them understates ROI, sometimes significantly for income-generating assets held over several years.

-Comparing simple ROI across different durations.
+Comparing simple ROI across different durations rounds out the list.
 Always annualise before comparing.
 A 100% ROI over 10 years (7.2% annualised) is weaker than a 20% ROI over 1 year.

 Frequently Asked Questions

 A "good" ROI depends entirely on the asset class and time horizon.
-For equity index funds, a 10–12% annualised ROI is considered healthy based on long-run historical averages.
-Savings accounts and bonds currently return 5–7%, while real estate typically yields 8–12% including appreciation.
-Any ROI should be benchmarked against alternatives available at the same time, not judged in isolation.
+For equity index funds, a 10 to 12% annualised ROI counts as healthy based on long-run historical averages.
+Savings accounts and bonds currently return 5 to 7%, while real estate typically yields 8 to 12% including appreciation.
+Benchmark any ROI against alternatives available at the same time, rather than judging it in isolation.

 For real estate, net gain equals sale price minus purchase price, minus all acquisition and selling costs (stamp duty, registration, brokerage, renovation).
 Divide that net gain by your total cash invested, not just the purchase price, to get the true ROI.
 If you used a home loan, calculate ROI on your equity contribution only to get the leveraged return.
 Rental income should be added to net gain before calculating ROI for buy-to-let properties.

-A negative ROI means you lost money on the investment — your costs exceeded your returns.
-For example, if you invested Rs 1,00,000 and recovered only Rs 85,000, your ROI is -15%.
-Negative ROI does not always mean the decision was wrong; sometimes an investment generates strategic value, brand equity, or long-term market positioning that does not appear in short-term ROI calculations.
-However, consistently negative ROI signals that capital should be redeployed elsewhere.
+A negative ROI means you lost money on the investment, your costs exceeded your returns.
+Invest Rs 1,00,000 and recover only Rs 85,000, and your ROI is -15%.
+Negative ROI doesn't always mean the decision was wrong; sometimes an investment generates strategic value, brand equity, or long-term market positioning that never shows up in short-term ROI calculations.
+Consistently negative ROI, though, signals that capital should be redeployed elsewhere.

-The Indian stock market (Nifty 50) has delivered approximately 12–14% CAGR over the past 20 years, while the US S&P 500 has returned roughly 10–11% annually over the same period.
-These are gross figures; after accounting for inflation, the real return is 3–5 percentage points lower.
+The Indian stock market (Nifty 50) has delivered approximately 12 to 14% CAGR over the past 20 years, while the US S&P 500 has returned roughly 10 to 11% annually over the same period.
+These are gross figures; after accounting for inflation, the real return runs 3 to 5 percentage points lower.
 Individual stock picks or sectoral funds can deviate widely from these benchmarks, so index fund returns serve as the standard comparison baseline for equity ROI.

 For a small business, ROI is typically measured on specific initiatives rather than the whole business.
 Take the net profit generated by an initiative, subtract its cost, and divide by the cost.
-For example, a Rs 2,00,000 equipment upgrade that generates Rs 80,000 in additional annual profit yields an ROI of 40% per year.
-For the overall business, ROI equals net annual profit divided by total capital invested, giving a return-on-equity-style metric that lets you compare the business against alternative investments.
+A Rs 2,00,000 equipment upgrade that generates Rs 80,000 in additional annual profit, for instance, yields an ROI of 40% per year.
+For the overall business, ROI equals net annual profit divided by total capital invested, a return-on-equity-style metric that lets you compare the business against alternative investments.

 Simple ROI is the total percentage gain from start to finish, regardless of how many years the investment was held.
-Annualised ROI — also called Compound Annual Growth Rate — converts that total gain into a per-year equivalent using the formula [(1 + ROI)^(1/n) - 1] x 100, where n is the number of years.
-Simple ROI is faster to compute and useful for same-duration comparisons.
-Annualised ROI is essential when comparing investments held for different lengths of time.
+Annualised ROI, also called Compound Annual Growth Rate, converts that total gain into a per-year equivalent using the formula [(1 + ROI)^(1/n) - 1] x 100, where n is the number of years.
+Simple ROI is faster to compute and useful for same-duration comparisons, while annualised ROI becomes essential when comparing investments held for different lengths of time.

 In Excel, enter your initial investment in cell A1 and final value in cell B1.
 Simple ROI is =(B1-A1)/A1*100.
-For annualised ROI over n years (enter n in C1), use =((B1/A1)^(1/C1)-1)*100.
-Format the result as a percentage.
+For annualised ROI over n years (enter n in C1), use =((B1/A1)^(1/C1)-1)*100, then format the result as a percentage.
 For business decisions with multiple cash flows, use Excel's IRR function instead, which handles uneven annual cash flows more accurately than a single ROI formula.

-Yes — excluding dividends significantly understates total return on equity investments.
+Yes, excluding dividends significantly understates total return on equity investments.
 Total ROI = (Capital Gain + Dividends Received) / Initial Investment x 100.
-For dividend-paying stocks or mutual funds, dividends can add 1–4% per year to your ROI, which compounds substantially over long holding periods.
-Always use total return figures when comparing equity investments to other asset classes like real estate or fixed deposits.
+For dividend-paying stocks or mutual funds, dividends can add 1 to 4% per year to your ROI, which compounds substantially over long holding periods.
+Use total return figures when comparing equity investments to other asset classes like real estate or fixed deposits.

-Property ROI in India should account for purchase price, stamp duty (5–7% in most states), registration fees, brokerage (1–2%), and any renovation costs as your total investment.
+Property ROI in India should account for purchase price, stamp duty (5 to 7% in most states), registration fees, brokerage (1 to 2%), and any renovation costs as your total investment.
 Net gain is the sale price minus these costs, plus any rental income received during the holding period.
 Divide net gain by total investment and multiply by 100.
 For a holding period longer than one year, calculate annualised ROI using the CAGR formula to compare fairly against other instruments like mutual funds or FDs.

-A commonly cited rule of thumb is that a 5:1 revenue-to-spend ratio (400% ROI) is a reasonable baseline for marketing campaigns, and a 10:1 ratio (900% ROI) is excellent.
-However, benchmarks vary significantly by channel: email marketing historically achieves 3,600–4,200% ROI, while paid search averages 200–400%.
-Always compare marketing ROI against your customer lifetime value (LTV), not just immediate revenue, since acquisition campaigns may not recoup cost in the first purchase cycle.
+A commonly cited rule of thumb treats a 5:1 revenue-to-spend ratio (400% ROI) as a reasonable baseline for marketing campaigns, with a 10:1 ratio (900% ROI) considered excellent.
+Benchmarks vary significantly by channel, though: email marketing historically achieves 3,600 to 4,200% ROI, while paid search averages 200 to 400%.
+Compare marketing ROI against your customer lifetime value (LTV), not just immediate revenue, since acquisition campaigns may not recoup cost in the first purchase cycle.

 Convert every investment to its annualised ROI before comparing.
 Investment A returning 40% over 2 years has an annualised ROI of 18.3%; Investment B returning 50% over 4 years has an annualised ROI of 10.7%.
 Despite the higher absolute return, Investment B is the weaker performer.
-Use the [CAGR Calculator](/cagr-calculator/) to convert any total return to annualised figures, then rank investments on that basis.
-Also consider risk — higher annualised ROI from a volatile asset may not justify the added uncertainty.
+The [CAGR Calculator](/cagr-calculator/) converts any total return to annualised figures, so you can rank investments on that basis.
+Weigh risk too; higher annualised ROI from a volatile asset may not justify the added uncertainty.

 Related Articles